Continuing Education Activity

 History and Physical

 The evaluation of amenorrhea begins with a thorough medical history and physical examination.
-It is important to first rule out pregnancy as a patient ovulates before their first period.
+It is important first to rule out pregnancy as a patient ovulates before their first period.
 Inquire about pubertal development or cyclic abdominal pain, which may be caused by an imperforate hymen, transverse vaginal septum, or cervical atresia.
-Any history of anosmia, galactorrhoea, headaches, and visual changes may be indicative of a central nervous system or pituitary disorder.
+Any history of anosmia, galactorrhoea, headaches, or visual changes may indicate a central nervous system or pituitary disorder.
 Inquire about medical history, general health, and lifestyle, particularly to identify chronic illness or exposure to radiation.
 Current medications should be reviewed.
 A history of extreme weight loss should be noted.
 Delayed menarche or androgen insensitivity syndrome can often be hereditary.

 Treatment / Management